Dutch Oven Daddy

 Expert Tips

 Cover the pan to cook the eggs.
-They will cook much more efficiently by surrounding them with heat from all sides.
+As a result, they will cook much more efficiently by surrounding them with heat from all sides.

 Storing leftovers: Personally, I like the eggs cooked fresh.
-If I know I’m going to have leftovers, I cook just the amount of eggs for that meal and store the leftover sweet potatoes in the fridge.
-They will last for up to three days.
-Then I reheat them in a skillet and add the eggs.
-So yum!
+If I know I'm going to have leftovers, I cook just the amount of eggs for that meal and store the leftover sweet potatoes in the fridge.
+Generally, they will last for up to three days.
+Then I reheat them in a skillet and add fresh eggs.

 Add toppings: Feel free to jazz up your breakfast hash with some sliced avocado, cheese, salsa, or some chopped fresh herbs.